elifesciences/enhanced-preprints-import/README.md

 docker compose down --volumes
 ```

-## Run a import workflow with a specified threshold
+## Run an import workflow with a specified threshold

 To prevent large reimport of docmaps that would cause content becoming unpublished, you can specify an optional numeric threshold for docmap changes that are allowed.